Robinlovelace/Creating-maps-in-R/intro-spatial.md

 ```

-For an optional advanced task, let us analyse and plot the result:
+For an optional advanced task, let us analyse and plot the result.

 ```r